-110. Accordingly, Plaintiff and the class members are entitled to recover all interest paid on the loans in excess of 10%, as well as an injunction prohibiting any future collection of the loans.
-Cal.
-Bus. & Prof. Code § 17203.
+113. Accordingly, Plaintiff and the class members are entitled to recover double all amounts paid on the illegal interest accrued on the loans.
+Fla.
+Stat. § 687.04.

-COUNT FIVE: UNJUST ENRICHMENT (CLASS CLAIM AGAINST ALL DEFENDANTS)
+COUNT FOUR: UNJUST ENRICHMENT (CLASS CLAIM AGAINST ALL DEFENDANTS)

-111. Plaintiff restates each of the allegations in the preceding paragraphs as if set forth at length herein.

-112. Pursuant to Rule 7023 of the Federal Rules of Bankruptcy Procedure, Plaintiff brings this claim for himself and on behalf of a class-the "California Unjust Enrichment Class"-initially defined as follows:
+- 114. Plaintiff restate each of the allegations in the preceding paragraphs as if set forth at length herein. - 115.
+Pursuant to Rule 7023 of the Federal Rules of Bankruptcy Procedure, Plaintiff bring this action for themselves and on behalf of a class-the "Florida Unjust Enrichment Class"-initially defined as follows:

-California Unjust Enrichment Class: All California residents who executed a loan with Plain Green or Great Plains where the consumer repaid more than the original principal of the loan.
+Florida Unjust Enrichment Class: All Florida residents who executed a loan with Great Plains where any amount of principal, interest, fees, or other charges were repaid.